REVENGE977/Revenge-Ransomeware/README.md

 # REVENGE RANSOMEWARE
-a vigenere encrypt ransomeware by me :p, for education purpose.
+a vigenere encrypt ransomeware created by me :p, for education purpose.
 **MAKE SURE TO STAR THE PROJECT :)**

 # Used Algorithm